Alien-Worlds/aw-history/README.md

 - `updateBlockNumber(blockNumber)`: Updates the block number value in the statistics.

 ### Featured
-Featured is a class but also a category of tools used with a list of "featured" contracts, their actions and deltas. `FeaturedContracts` contained here is a repository that stores information in the database (contract name and block number in which it first appeared) of contracts that are included in the list (e.g. json file). `FeaturedContracts` is used in **bootstrap**, where after extracting contracts from the list, the previously mentioned data is downloaded.
-Another place where we use this (and other) `Featured` component is **Filter**.
-When reading the block data, you need to compare the contract name with the one included in the repository, and then, in order to determine the appropriate `ABI`, we check the block number in which it appeared for the first time.
+The Featured component includes a repository for storing information about "featured" contracts.
+These contracts are included in a list and have certain criteria for choosing the right processor for their actions and deltas.
+The Featured component is used in the Bootstrap process to download data for the featured contracts, and it is also used in the Filter process to determine the appropriate ABI based on the block number when reading block data.

-#### Methods
+#### FeaturedContracts Methods

 - `readContracts(data)`: reads a json object or list of strings and retrieves the previously mentioned data.
 After they are downloaded from the web, they are stored in the database and cache.
 - `isFeatured(contract)`: Checks if the given name is on the list of blocks of interest.